Britten-Norman BN-2 Islander

 The Britten-Norman BN-2 Islander is a British light utility aircraft and regional airliner designed and originally manufactured by Britten-Norman of the United Kingdom.
 Still in production, the Islander is one of the best-selling commercial aircraft types produced in Europe.
-Although designed in the 1960s, over 750 are still in service with commercial operators around the world.
-The aircraft is a light transport with over 30 military aviation operators around the world.
+Although designed in the 1960s, around 400 are still in service with commercial operators around the world.
+The aircraft is a light transport with around 15 military aviation operators around the world.

 Initial aircraft were manufactured at Britten-Norman's factory in Bembridge, Isle of Wight, UK.
 After Fairey Aviation acquired the Britten-Norman company, its Islanders and Trislander aircraft were built in Romania, then shipped to Avions Fairey in Belgium for finishing before being flown to the UK for flight certification.
-The Islander has been in production for more than 50 years.
+Being certified in 1967 the Islander is still in production.

+In September 2023, it was announced that production of the Islander has returned to the UK, after fifty-five years of manufacturing abroad.

 Development

 Origins

 In 1953, Britten-Norman was formed for the purpose of converting and operating agricultural aircraft, amongst other vehicles such as the Cushioncraft hovercraft.
 In 1963, the firm initiated development work upon what would become the Islander, having sensed a demand for a simple and inexpensive twin-piston engine aircraft.
 The founders, John Britten and Desmond Norman, had observed the rapid growth of the commuter airline sector, and concluded that capacity was of a higher value to these operators than either range or cruising speed, thus the Islander emphasized payload over either of these attributes.

 Through the use of low wing- and span-loading to generate greater effectiveness than conventional counterparts, the Islander could lift considerably heavier payloads than the typical aircraft in its power, weight or cost classes.
 To reduce manufacturing costs, both the wings and tail surfaces maintain a constant chord and thickness, while the ribs within the aircraft's wing are all identical; both rivets and external fishplate joints are used for the same purpose.
 The type was originally intended to use a fabric-and-steel design.
 A light alloy monocoque approach was adopted instead.
 The structure is designed to give rise to and experience low levels of stress, and has an infinite fatigue life without testing.

 On 13 June 1965, the first prototype BN-2 Islander conducted its maiden flight, powered by a pair of Rolls-Royce/Continental IO-360B piston engines; only four days later, the prototype appeared at the Paris Air Show.
 The IO-360B engines were later replaced by more powerful Lycoming O-540-E engines, which were located further outboard on the wings, for superior single-engine climb performance.
 On 20 August 1966, a second BN-2 prototype performed its first flight.
 These prototype aircraft, while resembling subsequent production models for the most part, were outfitted with different, less powerful engines.
 On 24 April 1967, the first production Islander performed its first flight; UK type certification was received in August 1967, US authorities also certified the type in December 1967.